Burmese Australians: Religious and cultural influences

-Burmese Australians are affiliated to various ethnic groups.
-These ethnic groups influence their religious and cultural and food practices.
-The Rohingya people who are primarily Muslim consume much more seafood and chilli.
+Burmese Australians are affiliated with various ethnic groups.
+These ethnic groups influence their religious, cultural and food practices.
+The Rohingya people, who are primarily Muslim, consume much more seafood and chilli.
 They observe Islamic festivals of Ramadan and Eid.
-The ethnic groups of Zomi and Chin have reported of eating a specific type of meat, whereas the Karenni group of people in Australia have reported eating vegetables.
-In October the Buddhists celebrate their period of fasting with a festival in which many foods are consumed.
-A harvest festival takes place in February whereby the Burmese community use the harvest food to make a festive glutinous rice dish called htamane.
+The ethnic groups of Zomi and Chin have reported eating a specific type of meat, whereas the Karenni group of people in Australia have reported eating vegetables.
+In October, the Buddhists celebrate their period of fasting with a festival in which many foods are consumed.
+A harvest festival takes place in February, whereby the Burmese community uses the harvest food to make a festive glutinous rice dish called htamane.